austinhuang0131/austinhuang0131.github.io/index.md

 </table>

 ## May I ask some questions?
-Obviously, sure.
+~~No u.~~ Obviously, sure.

 ### Hobbies?
-Coding, modeling, mapping, reading news, learning AP and French online, and listening to sick beats are things I do a lot.
-And Anime sometimes.
-Skating, softball and badminton, especially, are my favourite sports.
+Coding, modeling, mapping, commenting on global affairs, and listening to sick beats ~~as well as memeing~~ are things I do a lot.
+And Anime sometimes (1~3 series per year).
+Skating, softball and badminton, especially, are my favourite sports ~~given that me being a not-so-sporty kid~~.

-Recently I found myself enjoying creative writing.
+Recently I found myself enjoying model united nations.
+I've been to [SSUNS](http://www.ssuns.org/), [MariMUN](https://marimun.com/) and [JACMUN](http://jacmun.org/).

 ### Hardware?
-A school-provided MacBook Air ($500) plus several shared VPS from online people and free services.
+A school-provided MacBook Air plus several shared VPS from online people and free services.
 That's it.

 ### You said you're from...Shanghai?
-Yeah.
+~~No u.~~ Yeah.
 I actually went to the same high school as [@simonguozirui](https://github.com/simonguozirui) did and went abroad at the same time as he did.

 ### What about a formal resume, *please?*
-Nah man. *skirt skirt dab dab*
+No u. *skirt skirt dab dab*

 ### Hey, you look cool.
 How can I support you?
 You can [donate to me](/donate.html)!